mnadalin/notes-icons-carbon/README.md

-# Notes 64x64 database icons: IBM Carbon design pictorgram + HCL backgrounds
+# Notes 64x64 icons: IBM Carbon design + HCL backgrounds

 Starting with **HCL Notes 12.0.1** the desktop supports database icons with **64x64 pixel**.
 Before 12.0.1 **32x32** have been already supported.
-This support goes back to Notes 8.5.x but many applications are still using the very old **16x16, 16 color** images.
+This support goes back to Notes 8.5.x but many applications are still using the very old **16x16** icons with **16 colors**.

 The best format available for images would be the SVG vector format.
 But Notes only supports GIF, JEPG and PNG today.